Reel Teens Video Program

 Charming and inspiring, Brundibar is a video presentation available to schools through Theatre Nova Scotia’s PERFORM! program.
 Along with a subtitled film from the HTYP’s 2019 production, this video presentation includes a brief introduction by Director Tessa Mendel, as well as interviews with the performers about their experience.

 Brundibár is an opera written for children and performed at the Theresienstadt Concentration Camp.
 No more than forty minutes long, it was composed in 1938 by Hans Krása, with lyrics by Adolf Hoffmeister and received its premiere in German-occupied Prague at the Jewish Orphanage before the mass transports of Jews to Theresienstadt began in 1942.
+The production, along with an educational component, guest speakers and a photography exhibit took place at Sir James Dunn Theatre in May, 2019 with performances for both schools and the public.

-Directed by Halifax Theatre for Young People’s Artistic Director Tessa Mendel, with musical direction by Eszter Horvath, the production will feature professional musicians, including Scott MacMillan and members of Symphony Nova Scotia, children from the local community and professional set and lighting designers.
-The production, along with an educational component, guest speakers and a photography exhibit will take place at Sir James Dunn Theatre in May, 2019 with performances for both schools and the public.
+Directed by Halifax Theatre for Young People’s Artistic Director Tessa Mendel, with musical direction by Eszter Horvath, the production featured professional musicians, including Scott MacMillan and members of Symphony Nova Scotia, children from the local community and professional set and lighting designers.

 For more info, email coordinator[at]performns.ca or call (902) 425-3876